divya553160/Git/Git_Log_Commands.md

-git log : shows the history of all the commits
+git log :- shows the history of all the commits

-git log --oneline : single line history of the commits
+git log --oneline :- single line history of the commits

+git reset --hard commit-id :- Delete the commits permanently,cannot gain back

+git reset --soft commit-id :- move the changes to the staging area

+git reset --mixed commit-id :- move the changes to the working directory

+git cherry-pick commit-id :- to merge particular commits